transparency-dev/witness-network/log-list-format.md

 `VKEY` is the log's verification key in vkey format, see
 <https://github.com/C2SP/C2SP/pull/119/files>.
+Currently, only ed25519 `alg1` type keys are permitted.

 `ORIGIN` the log's origin line, see
 <https://C2SP.org/tlog-checkpoint#note-text>.
 If omitted, the log's origin line
 defaults to the vkey key-name.
 This is recommended for newly deployed logs.

 `QPD` is the number of add-checkpoint requests the log may do per day.
+It MUST be a number in the range [1, 2^31) encoded as an ASCII decimal consisting of characters in the range `0`-`9` only, with no leading zeroes.

 `CONTACT` is an arbitrary string useful for humans to reach the log operator.